-In addition, on April 29, 2022, we consummated the transactions contemplated by that certain Agreement and Plan of Merger, dated as of January 14, 2022 (as amended, the "Merger Agreement"), by and among us and our wholly-owned subsidiaries, Orion Merger Sub I, Inc. ("Merger Sub I") and Orion Merger Sub II" and, together with Merger Sub I, "Merger Subs"), and GeneDx, Inc. ("GeneDx"), a New Jersey corporation and wholly-owned subsidiary of OPKO Health, Inc. ("OPKO"), GeneDx Holding 2, Inc., which held 100% of GeneDx ("Holdco2"), and OPKO, which provided for, among other things, the acquisition of GeneDx from OPKO.
+In addition, on April 29, 2022, we consummated the transactions contemplated by that certain Agreement and Plan of Merger, dated as of January 14, 2022 (as amended, the "Merger Agreement"), by and among us and our wholly-owned subsidiaries, Orion Merger Sub I, Inc. ("Merger Sub I") and Orion Merger Sub II, LLC ("Merger Sub II" and, together with Merger Sub I, "Merger Subs"), and GeneDx, Inc. ("GeneDx"), a New Jersey corporation and whollyowned subsidiary of OPKO Health, Inc. ("OPKO"), GeneDx Holding 2, Inc., which held 100% of GeneDx ("Holdco2"), and OPKO, which provided for, among other things, the acquisition of GeneDx from OPKO.
 Pursuant to the terms of the Merger Agreement, we acquired GeneDx through the merger of Merger Sub I with and into Holdco2 (the "First Merger"), with Holdco2 as the surviving corporation in the First Merger.
 Immediately after the consummation of the First Merger, as part of the same overall transaction, Holdco2, as the surviving corporation in the First Merger, merged with and into Merger Sub II (the "Second Merger" and, together with the First Merger, the "Mergers"), with Merger Sub II as the surviving company.
 After giving effect to the Mergers and the other transactions contemplated by the Merger Agreement, GeneDx was converted into a Delaware limited liability company and became our wholly-owned indirect subsidiary.
 At the closing of the Acquisition (as defined below), we paid OPKO gross cash consideration of \$150 million and issued to OPKO 80 million shares of our Class A common stock.
 We refer to these transactions herein as the "Acquisition."
 In addition, up to \$150 million is payable following the closing of the Acquisition, if certain revenue-based milestones are achieved for each of the fiscal years ending December 31, 2022 and December 31, 2023.
-Concurrently with the closing of the Acquisition, we also issued and sold in private placement 50,000,000 shares of our Class A common stock to certain institutional investors for aggregate gross proceeds of \$200 million (the "Acquisition PIPE Investm
+Concurrently with the closing of the Acquisition, we also issued and sold in private placement 50,000,000 shares of our Class A common stock to certain institutional investors for aggregate gross proceeds of \$200 million (the "Acquisition PIPE Investment").
+Unless stated otherwise in this report, all forward-looking information contained in this report does not take into account or give any effect to the impact of the Acquisition or the Acquisition PIPE Investment.